songgao/vpnroutesd/README.md

 IPs = [
   # Be sure to include your DNS servers.
 Often with VPN connected, DNS lookups
-  # want to go # through the VPN interface.
+  # want to go through the VPN interface.
 So if you have it routed through
-  # the primary
-  # lookups will fail.
+  # the primary lookups will fail.
   "8.8.8.8",
   "8.8.4.4",

-  # add other IPs for accessing corporate internal resources
+  # Add other IPs for accessing corporate internal resources.
   "17.253.144.10",
 ]